OHV Riding & Camping

 Marten Creek Bay – Parking at Kismit Trail #811(open to vehicles 50” or less in width) trailhead.
 Access on forest system roads (open to highway legal vehicles) to: Marten, Pilgrim, Elk Creek loop routes; Shoshone Creek (Idaho) loop route; and Minton and Meadow Peak lookout rentals.
 For more information contact Cabinet Ranger Station at 406-827-3533.

 Licensing and registration requirements for ATVs, UTVs, and motorbikes changed in 2009.
-Please visit the Montana Fish, Wildlife and Parks rules and regulation page for detailed information about the requirements for these vehicles.
+Please visit the Montana Fish, Wildlife & Parks OHV webpage for detailed information about the rules and regulations for these vehicles.
 If you wish to speak to someone about the requirements, call one of these county assessor offices:

 - Lincoln County - (406) 293-7781 ext 244